brochington/staction/USAGE_GUIDE.md

 ### Calling Other Actions (`params.actions`)

 The `params.actions` object gives you access to all *wrapped* actions, just like `staction.actions`.
 This allows for composition and reuse of action logic.
-Remember that calling an action this way also returns `Promise<{ state: State, passed: PassedMapType }>`.
+Remember that calling an action this way also returns `Promise<{ state: State, aux: AuxDataForThisAction | undefined }>`.

 ```javascript
 const actions = {